Homemade Candy Recipes

 Basic Chocolate Truffles

-“This is a basic dark chocolate truffle recipe and can be flavored with whatever liquor or flavoring your want.
-Can be dipped in any desired color, and then drizzled, or dredged in nuts.” – Jordan Michelle
+“This is a basic dark chocolate truffle recipe and can be flavored with whatever liquor or flavoring you want.
+You can dip them in any desired color and then drizzle or dredged them in nuts.” – Jordan Michelle

 recipe image